sstojos/Case/README.md

 - outside depth  is depth + 2 * wall thickness (front and rear  wall thickness)
 - outside back height is back height + wall thickness + wall thickness /sin(90-slope angle)
-- outside front height is front height + wall thickness + wall thickness /sin(90-slope angle) where slope angle is atan(height difference/depth)
+- outside front height is front height + wall thickness + wall thickness /sin(90-slope angle)

+where slope angle is atan(height difference/depth).

+NOTE: top of internal back and front will be trimmed by the slope depending on the circle radius.

 ## Main parts